When you start planning your visit to the Louvre, it can be pretty overwhelming.

 You can find them in the British Museum and the Metropolitan Museum of Art, but I think they’re most impressive at the Louvre.

 They have recreated a landscape so we can see what they would have looked like in Khorsabad, in what is today Northern Iraq.

 The Lamassu, which is Akkadian for ‘protector,’ guarded the Palace of King Sargon II, who ruled from 721 – 705 BCE, and they have five legs each.

 This is so they could ‘kick’ away evil and make them look active and 3D.
-They tower over you at 4 metres (12 feet) tall!
+They tower over you at 4 meters (12 feet) tall!

-These are both art and artefact – do not miss them.
+These are both art and artifacts – do not miss them.

 Location: Italian Sculpture Hall, Ground Floor Denon Wing